We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Symptoms: Tip of tongue was numb.
 A sore developed on left side within the year.

 I quit smoking before first surgery with neck dissection.
 No spread so no radiation.
 My oral surgeon urged me to travel north to seek the best care possible.
-I got a second opinion at John Hopkins, Penn, and Dr. Urken at Beth Israel whom I ultimately chose.
+I got a second opinion at John Hopkins, Penn, and Dr. Urken at Beth Israel, whom I ultimately chose.
+Oral cancer has altered my world, affecting me physically, mentally, emotionally, socially, financially and much more.
+The bottom line is, I live from a place of gratitude.
+I want to thank Eva for all her hard work and support she has given me.

-Symptoms: persistent sore on tongue and pain
+Symptoms: Persistent sore on tongue and pain

-Surgery, Chemo, Radiation.
+Surgery, chemo, radiation.
 Recurrence three years later to base of tongue.
 I do not have insurance to go outside the area for treatment.
 The lesion left by my trach doesn’t want to heal, but I don’t want to do hyperbaric oxygen again because I believe it escalated the growth of the cancer the first time.
 I am taking speech, swallowing and physical therapy now and getting ready to go back to work part time.
 I know we got it this time!

 I heard your YouTube rap which inspired me to write this: